-Note: *represents significant at the level of 0.05; **represents a strong significance at the level of 0.01.
+Notes: *represents significance at the level of 0.05; **represents significance at the level of 0.01.

-The results of ANOVA showed that the effect of vehicle type on evacuation (p < 0.001) and boarding and alighting (p = 0.013) was significant.
-Whether the doors are symmetrical only affect evacuation efficiency (p < 0.001) but will not affect the boarding and alighting.
+The ANOVA results show that the effect of vehicle type on evacuation (p < 0.001) and boarding and alighting (p = 0.013) is significant.
+Whether the doors are symmetrical only affects evacuation efficiency (p < 0.001) but will not affect boarding and alighting.
 Whether the carriage is connected has no significant effect on evacuation and boarding and alighting time.

 The factors of df ≥ 2 are examined by post-hoc test.
 The results of pairwise comparison show that the difference of any door width is significant during evacuation (all ps < 0.05).
 In the boarding and alighting scenario, there is no significant difference between 1400 mm door and 1500 mm door, but the time is significantly less than 1300 mm door (all ps < 0.001).